Government Shutdowns(Hour 2)

 Yeah.

-And that's going to stay there all weekend and into next week, too.
+And that's going to stay there all weekend and it's next week too.

 Wow.